-51. In Brighton there are four cinemas:
+- 51. In Brighton there are four cinemas: - (a) Picturehouse operates the Duke of York's cinema and the Duke's @ Komedia cinema.
+The parties told us that the Duke of York's was a Europa cinema, which received funding from the European Union to show European films.
+In broad terms, to be a member, and therefore attract grant funding, a cinema must have at least 22 per cent of its screenings as first-run (ie within a year of their release) European (excluding UK) films.

-- (a) Picturehouse operates the Duke of York cinema and the Duke's @ Komedia cinema.
-The parties told us that Duke of York's Picturehouse was a Europa cinema, which received funding from the European Union to show European films.
-In broad terms, to be a member, and therefore attract grant funding, a cinema must have at least 22 per cent of its screenings as first-run (ie within a year of their release) European (excluding UK) films. - (b) Cineworld operates a multiplex cinema which is located to the east of the town. - (c) Odeon operates a multiplex in the centre of Brighton. - 52.
-In addition to these cinemas in Brighton, in Burgess Hill, which is just over 20 minutes' drive from the Duke of York cinema, there is the Orion Cinema, which has two screens.
+- (b) Cineworld operates a multiplex cinema which is located to the east of the town. - (c) Odeon operates a multiplex in the centre of Brighton. - 52.
+In addition to these cinemas in Brighton, there are cinemas in Lewes (Lewes cinema, around 18 minutes away), Burgess Hill (Orion cinema, around 22 minutes away, Worthing (Dome and Connaught cinemas, around 26 minutes away) and Crawley (Curzon cinema, around 30 minutes away).